COBOL I/O Routine

 The following section describes three (3) Windows Command files.
 The first CMD member will execute a COBOL program that calls a second COBOL to access a sequential file.
 The second CMD member is used to create and populate a sequential file.
 The third CMD member will delete the sequential file.

-CMD, COBOL calls COBOL I/O Routine
+Table of Contents Previous Section Next Section COBOL calls COBOL I/O Routine

-The following is the Windows Command file (CBLQSME1.CMD) required to run the COBOL program without using mainframe JCL.
+The following is the Windows Command file (CBLQSME1.cmd) required to run the COBOL program without using mainframe JCL.

 @echo OFF